zerogvt/eventfull/README.md

 [![Build Status](https://travis-ci.org/zerogvt/eventfull.svg?branch=master)](https://travis-ci.org/github/zerogvt/eventfull) [![Go Report Card](https://goreportcard.com/badge/github.com/zerogvt/eventfull)](https://goreportcard.com/report/github.com/zerogvt/eventfull)

-# eventfull
+# Eventfull

-A small application that can serve as a custom events source for [New Relic](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/introduction-event-api).
+Eventfull is a tiny application that can serve as a custom events source for [New Relic](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/introduction-event-api).

-# Interface
+# User Interface

-The interface consists of 2 json files:
+The "user interface" consists of 2 json files:

 ## Event Template JSON
 `event.json` is essentially the template of the custom event.
 As per NR requirements you need to include at least the field `eventType`.
 The rest of the fields are up to you.